hanabi/hanabi.github.io/misc/Group_Meta_Progression.md

 ### Hanabi Group Classification

 So offline games are different from online games in that players may not end up converging on the same set of strategies.
-With that said, we **can** discuss how Hanabi groups have a certain meta-progression that they follow as time passes.
+With that said, we **can** discuss how Hanabi groups can have a certain meta-progression as time passes.

 #### Level 1 - Basic Familiarity